-Remember that the law views anything you share online as being in the public domain.
-Sharing your thoughts and reflections with friends using social media or email might feel personal and private, but if more than one person can read what you have written the law would class it as “published”, and therefore subject to numerous laws around libel, slander, copyright, Freedom of Information and data protection.
-So, if you wouldn’t say something to the local newspaper or in a meeting, you shouldn’t say it online.
+The law views anything you share online as being in the public domain.
+Sharing your thoughts with friends using social media or email might feel private, but if more than one person can read what you have written, the law classes it as “published”, and therefore subject to numerous laws around libel, slander, copyright, Freedom of Information and data protection.
+If you wouldn’t say something to a local newspaper or in a meeting, you shouldn’t say it online.

 2. Honesty and transparency

-Truth matters.
-Don’t repeat unsubstantiated claims without finding out if they are true.
-Make sure you’ve got the facts right; if in doubt, check.
-Repeating an untruth does not make it true, and you are opening yourself up to the charge of libel and/or slander if you do so.
-Be clear about who you are.
+Truth matters – don’t repeat unsubstantiated claims without finding out if they are true.
+Repeating an untruth does not make it true, and you are opening yourself up to the charge of libel and/or slander.
 When discussing topics relevant to the Church of England or the Diocese of Oxford, use your real name.
 If you have a vested interest in something you are discussing, point it out.
 It may be appropriate to use a disclaimer to the effect that views expressed are your own.

 - Would I be happy for God to read this?